Disability services, support and information

 The National Disability Insurance Scheme (NDIS) is Australia’s national scheme that funds reasonable and necessary supports to help children with disability, developmental delay or developmental concerns and adults with disability reach goals throughout life.
 If you care for a child with disability, you might be able to get funding for disability services from the NDIS.

 Australian Government Department of Social Services – Disability and carers

 On this webpage, you can find links to information about programs, services, benefits and payments for people with disability and their carers.

 This Australian Government website has information about services and support for carers.
-Look for information on the website, use the service finder or call the national helpline – phone 1800 422 737, 8 am-6 pm, Monday-Friday.
+Look for information on the website, use the service finder or call the national helpline – phone 1800 422 737, Monday-Friday, 8 am-5 pm.

-This organisation represents people who look after someone with a disability or chronic illness, or an elderly person.
+This organisation represents people who look after someone with disability or chronic illness or an elderly person.
 The website has links to the carers association in each Australian state and territory.
 Carers can get information, advice and support from their local association.

-Young carers are children and young people up to 25 years who help care in families where someone has an illness, a disability, a mental health issue or an alcohol or other drug problem.
+Young carers are children and young people up to 25 years who help with care in families where someone has an illness, a disability, a mental health issue or an alcohol or other drug problem.
 This website has information for young carers, families and professionals.
 Respite services are available for young people who are at risk of not finishing school because they’re looking after a family member.
-For support and assistance, call 1800 242 636.
+Young Carers Network is part of Carers Australia.